swift-server/guides/packaging.md

      cp -P /usr/lib/swift/linux/lib*so* .build/install/'
 ```

-Note this command could be combined with the build command above, we separated them to make the example more readable.
+Note this command could be combined with the build command above--we separated them to make the example more readable.

 Finally, create a tarball from the staging directory: